 We gather in the Youth Room each morning at 9:30 am during Connect Groups.
 Then head to the Worship Service at 10:30 am and join everyone in the Sanctuary.

-We meet at the Youth Room at 5:00 pm on Sunday evenings.
+We meet in the Fellowship Hall from 6:00 pm - 7:15 pm on Wednesday evenings.
 Each week there are varying activities.
 We usually play games and have a prayer time, but it is always a fun and relaxed time of fellowship.

 The Youth Room is in the West Wing Hall close to the door.